hoangdieuctu/spring-boot/actuator-and-admin/admin-client/README.md

-# Spring Boot Actuator & Logging #
+# Spring Boot Admin Client #
+This is just a Spring Boot application.
-The service will create an endpoint for logging of all levels.
+This create an endpoint for validate logging level is managed by Spring Boot Admin server.

 # Code
 ```java